About the University

 Health insurance is required of all full-time degree, resident, and international students with F1 and J1 visas.

 For this reason, Rutgers University requires all international students and scholars in F-1 and J -1 status on Rutgers’ visa sponsorship and their F-2/J-2 visa dependents to have health insurance that meets or exceeds the University’s minimum required level of coverage.
 Rutgers-Camden international students and scholars are subject to University health insurance policies.
 All Rutgers University students are automatically enrolled in the University’s Health Plan.

 The International Health Insurance Coordinator is positioned in the Center for International Faculty and Student Services (CIFSS) on the New Brunswick campus.
 For detailed information about the University’s health insurance policy, automatic billing, and exemption requests, please visit CIFSS’ health insurance website.

-Living on-campus: On-campus housing is available on first-come first-served basis for undergraduate students.
 Check the website with complete information on housing.

 Cost: $7,602-9,000 (year)*

 *Students living in residence halls must also purchase a meal plan.
 Please visit the website for more information.